Coopersmith Career Consulting | Evaluated Learning Experience

 March 2021 - Present.

-Upon successful completion of this course, students will be able to: outline the core issues and principles governing the operations of the criminal justice system; evaluate the theoretical formulations that explain crime, its prevention and control, as well as the operations of the criminal justice agencies; develop in-depth knowledge of justice administration; describe the practices and principles of organization and administration of criminal justice organizations; outline the roles and functions of criminal justice personnel; contrast the ethical issues in criminal justice; and list the rights of criminal justice employees.
+Upon successful completion of this course, students will be able to: outline the core issues and principles governing the operations of the criminal justice system; evaluate theoretical formulations that explain crime, its prevention and control, as well as the operations of the criminal justice agencies; develop in-depth knowledge of justice administration; describe the practices and principles of organization and administration of criminal justice organizations; outline the roles and functions of criminal justice personnel; identify and discuss ethical issues in criminal justice; and list the rights of criminal justice employees.

 Justice Administration (LAW-275) is designed to familiarize the student with the theoretical and practical management perspectives embraced by the American criminal justice system.
 This will include the nature of criminal justice organizations, individual and group behavior within those organizations, processes inherent in those organizations, and areas of criminal justice reform.